 VDOT has shirked its moral and legal duty to ensure its planned actions cause no harm to surrounding environment.

 In its rush to build, VDOT arbitrarily and without careful analysis selected the Turkeycock Run location, not because it was the best site, but because it was convenient and VDOT wanted to make up for time lost fighting the Arlington case.

-Despite misleading statements to the contrary, VDOT failed to do ANY local analysis of the impact of the ramp on the dozens of heavily populated communities in the Landmark area near the proposed building site, as clearly required under the National Environmental Policy Act (NEPA).
+Despite misleading statements to the contrary, VDOT failed to conduct ANY local analysis of the impact the ramp would have on the dozens of heavily populated communities in the Landmark area near the proposed building site, as clearly required under the National Environmental Policy Act (NEPA).

 VDOT failed to conduct a thorough analysis of alternative sites--as required by NEPA--in order to assess the risks versus benefits of each option, thereby selecting the most appropriate site for the project.

-VDOT would disregard the health of thousands of local residents in order to keep on its building schedule.
+VDOT has disregarded the health of thousands of local residents in order to keep to its construction schedule.

 For specific details on the potential impact to public health, traffic congestion on 395N, and harm to the wetlands, please click the appropriate links above.